I tried Hermes Agent's Mixture of Agents (MoA)

 Aggregator: openrouter:anthropic/claude-opus-4.8

-This matches the YAML example in the official docs, and what's described as a "configuration example" is the same as the actual default contents.
-The Active in config: (off) display means that the moa: section won't be written to ~/.hermes/config.yaml until you carve it out with hermes moa configure.
+This matches the YAML example in the official docs, and what was listed as a "configuration example" turned out to be identical to the actual default content.
+The display Active in config: (off) appears to mean that the moa: section won't be written to ~/.hermes/config.yaml until you carve it out with hermes moa configure.

-Invocation can be done as a oneshot execution with hermes -z PROMPT --provider moa --model default.
-I ran this with 2 prompts (a light question: summarize MoA in 80 characters or less, and a light reasoning question: a fair way to divide 3 apples and 4 oranges) × 4 configurations, then compiled the subprocess wall-clock and hermes sessions export usage into compare.py.
+You can invoke it as a one-shot execution with hermes -z PROMPT --provider moa --model default.
+I ran this with 2 prompts (a light question: summarize MoA in 80 characters, and light reasoning: fair way to divide 3 apples and 4 oranges) × 4 configurations, then used compare.py to compile the subprocess wall-clock times and usage from hermes sessions export.

 | config | prompt | latency (s) | input_tok | output_tok | api_calls | billing | cost_status |